calvincramer/calvinlc-site/site/_posts/2023-05-28-git-status-check-recursive.md

 ./baz ....... (untracked files)
 ./baf         Good

-# Bash version (has color)
+# Bash version (has color not shown here)
 ./foo/.git    good
 ./bar/.git    (2 commits behind) (unstaged changes) (untracked changes) ./baz/.git    (3 commits ahead) (staged changes) ./baf/.git    (2 commits behind) (unstaged changes) (1 stash)
 ```
 <br>
-This project has been a lesson for me in recognizing what efforts are actually necessary - the classic "*premature optimization is the root of all evil*" idea.
+This project has been a lesson for me in recognizing what efforts are actually necessary - the classic lesson of "*premature optimization is the root of all evil*".
+I guess this is repentance for my sins :^)

-Below is the summarized outcomes of the premature optimizations.
 <br>
 <br>
 <br>